 LinkUS initiative drives mobility choices, community vitality and regional growth

-The City of Columbus, Central Ohio Transit Authority (COTA), and Mid-Ohio Regional Planning Commission (MORPC) today unveiled LinkUS, a collaborative effort with private sector and neighborhood partners that allows for mobility implementation efforts within the region to be centered under an umbrella program.
+The City of Columbus, Central Ohio Transit Authority (COTA), and Mid-Ohio Regional Planning Commission (MORPC) announced on June 30, 2020 unveiled LinkUS, a collaborative effort with private sector and neighborhood partners that allows for mobility implementation efforts within the region to be centered under an umbrella program.
 The LinkUS Mobility Initiative will help to address traffic congestion, provide new mobility options, expand access to resources, and promote equity and economic vitality along key regional corridors.

 LinkUS will provide a consistent and equitable approach to implement transit and multi-modal transportation improvements, coupled with new jobs and housing opportunities.
 This effort builds on previous regional planning studies, including MORPC’s Insight 2050 Corridor Concepts study.
 LinkUS has begun with the Northwest Corridor Mobility Initiative — the first of several corridor action plans that will identify and carry out preferred strategies to develop high-quality transit and mobility choices while bringing new housing and jobs to the corridor.
 Implementation efforts will also begin this year for an East-West Corridor, including West Broad Street, and a study of East Main and East Broad Streets.
 Other future corridors have been identified as part of a broader framework strategy created to guide the initiative.